-What’s a sofa without a stylish cushion arrangement?
+What’s a luxury sofa without a stylish cushion arrangement?
 Not only are cushions functional essentials, they’re also your sofa’s seasonal outfit changes – a way to dress up, dress down or style any sofa just as you’d like it.
 (Just see this plush arrangement by Elicyon, above.)
-A new set of cushions can revive an older sofa, change up your style and even transform a whole sofa arrangement.
+A new set of designer cushions can revive an older sofa, change up your style and even transform a whole sofa arrangement.
 Don’t underestimate the power of these sofa staples whichever way you style them.

 Discover how to choose the perfect cushion arrangement and dress your sofa with our 9 essential cushion styles.